H3rz3n/Davinci-Resolve-Fedora-38-39-40-Fix/README.md

 **1) Installing the correct dependencies**
 This part is inside the "Davinci-PRE-INSTALL-FIX-Fedora-39.sh" file.
 To use it you need to :
 - Open a terminal window.
-- Write *" chmod +x "*.
+- Write ``` chmod +x ```.
 - Drag and drop the file inside the window.
 - Press enter, enter your password.
-- Write *" sudo "*.
-- Drag and drop the file inside the window.
+- Drag and drop the script file inside the terminal window.
 - Press enter, enter your password and wait until the script terminates to work.

-If you want to use the command manually you will need to do the following steps :
+If you want to use the command manually you will need to paste the following in a terminal :
-- *sudo dnf install libxcrypt-compat*
-- *sudo dnf install libcurl libcurl-devel*
-- *sudo dnf install mesa-libGLU*

 ```sh" sudo dnf install libxcrypt-compat libcurl libcurl-devel mesa-libGLU"```